Artur-T-Malas/batch-file-renamer/README.md

 - Add a separate toggle to also rename directories (eg. smth like `isDir` check)

 ## Known bugs
-- After renaming, changing the extension selection does not enable the "Rename" button (it should, since both modifying the length of padding and "New name" do it)

 ## Fixes to do
+- Make changing of number padding enable the "Rename" button
 - Make sure changing directory resets everything
 - Disallow leading and trailing whitespace in the new name
 - Allow (at least) Polish, Spanish and German specific letters (e.g., ą, ł)